-Helena’s birth seems to have been a difficult one as Albert indicated in a letter to his brother, Ernst, that the child had been “quite blue” but had made a full recovery.
-The birth had also taken its toll on her mother, Queen Victoria, as the labour had gone on longer than her previous births and she was taking a while to recover.
+Helena’s birth seems to have been a difficult one as Albert indicated in a letter to his brother, Ernest II, that the child had been “quite blue” but had made a full recovery.
+The birth had also taken its toll on her mother as the labour had gone on longer than her previous births and she was taking longer to recover.

 Helena was a lively child who loved riding, boating and music, as well as art, however she was often overshadowed by her sisters, Vicky and Alice.
 Helena spent most of her childhood moving from one royal residence to another with the rest of the family, however family life changed forever upon the death of Prince Albert in 1861.
 Distraught, Queen Victoria secluded herself from public life and it was left to Alice to perform her royal duties.
 The work was too vast for Alice to carry out alone but Helena was deemed too emotional to help and their younger sister, Louise, was chosen instead.
 However, when Alice married, Helena became her mother’s companion and dealt with her correspondence.